Morgan Park Raceway

+History

 The initial 0.730 km race circuit was constructed in 1968 and the first race meeting was staged in March of the following year.
 The circuit was bitumen sealed in 1997 and an extension to 1.200 km was subsequently undertaken.
 A further extension to 2.100 km was completed in 2002 and the venue hosted its first Queensland Motor Racing Championships round the same year.
 In 2007 it hosted its first national championship races, the Formula Vee Nationals and the Australian Improved Production Nationals.

 The new 2.967 km layout was first used on the weekend of 14–15 August 2010 for a round of the Shannons Nationals Motor Racing Championships.
 This meeting featured a round of Australia's oldest motor racing championship, the Australian Drivers' Championship, which was visiting Morgan Park for the first time.

-The raceway features sprint events, WDSCC Southern Downs Challenge and Queensland Super Sprint Championships, as well as being the home of the Queensland state championships for motor racing The circuit is also home to Queensland's biggest historic motor racing festival held in July or August, hosted by the Historic Racing Car Club of Queensland.
-The raceway is also an event round for the Australian Superbike Championship as well as club level racing for both cars and motorcycles.
-It is also widely known as the home track of Porsche Factory Driver Matt Campbell.
+Morgan Park hosts a round of the Australian Superbike Championship.
+It is the home of the Queensland state championships for both cars and motorcycles, as well as the WDSCC championships.
+The circuit is also home to Queensland's biggest historic motor racing festival held in July or August, hosted by the Historic Racing Car Club of Queensland.
+Porsche factory driver Matt Campbell's grandfather, Bill, was involved in the development and management of the circuit.